sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 In this example, a Raspberry Pi Zero 2 W and a Pimoroni PHAT DAC are used.
 Shairport Sync will be built for AirPlay 2 operation, but you can build it for "classic" AirPlay (aka AirPlay 1) operation if you prefer.
 A Pi Zero W is powerful enough for classic AirPlay.

-Please note that some of the details of setting up networks are specific to the version of Linux used -- Rasberry Pi OS (Bullseye) Lite or later.
+Please note that some of the details of setting up networks are specific to the version of Linux used – Rasberry Pi OS (Bullseye) Lite or later.

 ### Prepare the initial SD Image
-* Download the latest version of Raspberry Pi OS (Lite) -- Bullseye (Lite) of 2022-04-04 at the time of writing -- and install it onto an SD Card using `Raspberry Pi Imager`.
+* Download the latest version of Raspberry Pi OS (Lite) – Bullseye (Lite) of 2022-04-04 at the time of writing – and install it onto an SD Card using `Raspberry Pi Imager`.
 The Lite version is preferable to the Desktop version as it doesn't include a sound server like PulseAudio or PipeWire that can prevent direct access to the audio output device.
 * Before writing the image to the card, use the Settings control on `Raspberry Pi Imager` to set hostname, enable SSH and provide a username and password to use while building the system.
 Similarly, you can specify a wireless network the Pi will connect to while building the system.
-Later on the Pi will be configured to start its own isolated network.
+Later on, the Pi will be configured to start its own isolated network.
 * The next few steps are to add the overlay needed for the sound card.
 This may not be necessary in your case, but in this example a Pimoroni PHAT is being used.
 If you do not need to add an overlay, skip these steps.
   * Mount the card on a Linux machine.
-Two drives should appear -- a `boot` drive and a `rootfs` drive.
+Two drives should appear – a `boot` drive and a `rootfs` drive.
   * `cd` to the `boot` drive (since my username is `mike`, it will be `$ cd /media/mike/boot`).
   * Edit the `config.txt` file to add the overlay needed for the sound card.
 This may not be necessary in your case, but in this example a Pimoroni PHAT is being used and it needs the following entry to be added:
     ```